berrak/LED-Switch-Breakout-Board/README.md

 Prototyping microcontrollers on a breadboard or any similar setup is very common.
 The `Tiny LED Switch Breakout` board quickly verifies GPIO outputs or code behavior when the input changes.
 No need to grab a bunch of LEDs, resistors, or switches.
 Just use this board.

+Seeing the logic state of different buttons, switches, and data lines is beneficial.
+With the `TinyLedSwitch Breakout Board`, it is easy to identify the source of a problem, whether it be a bad switch, wire, or code.

 ## Board main features

 The fully assembled board includes: